MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was actually a woman?
-Her name was Ada Lovelace, and she worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
-Despite this machine not being built within her lifetime, Ada wrote the world's first machine algorithm for an early computing machine, making her the world's first programmer!
+Did you know that the first computer "bug" was actually a real bug?
+In 1947, a moth got trapped in a relay of a Mark II computer at Harvard University.
+The operators located the moth and removed it, making the first ever case of 'debugging'.
+It was recorded in the computer's logbook, and the logbook now resides in the Smithsonian Museum's History of American Technology.